What is EMDR Therapy?

 Thankfully NO, because this would take a long time.
 Due to what is known as the ‘Generalization Effect’, often processing an event or memory may also help reduce the disturbance you experience in response to similar memories.

-The Generalisation Effect works in the following way – imagine you were going to cut back a huge, thorny rose bush: You could start at the most recent flower and trim the bush backwards to the most recent leaf, then work backwards to the nearest branch (etc…).
+The Generalization Effect works in the following way – imagine you were going to cut back a huge, thorny rose bush: You could start at the most recent flower and trim the bush backwards to the most recent leaf, then work backwards to the nearest branch (etc…).
 Alternatively, you could start much lower down, and with one or two ‘snips’ you could remove large sections of the bush because everything stems from the earlier, more established branches.
 On the other hand, if you wanted to remove the entire bush, you could do so by going directly to the oldest part of the bush (the trunk).
 However, the thorns from the branches may make that difficult, so (luckily) you have the above options.

-Because of the Generalisation Effect, processing memories with EMDR Therapy is similar to the above Rose bush metaphor – you could start at the most recent memory, the earliest memory, or the most painful memory.
+Because of the Generalization Effect, processing memories with EMDR Therapy is similar to the above Rose bush metaphor – you could start at the most recent memory, the earliest memory, or the most painful memory.
 There are pros / cons to each.
 However, most of the time, resolving an earlier memory has the biggest flow on effect for all subsequent memories.
 It is like trimming the rose bush low down at its trunk (all other branches will thus be affected).

 Determining where to start is up to you.
 However, before memory processing can begin, an important phase of treatment involves working with your therapist to formulate a Treatment Plan.
 This is often written up into a table, which clusters the memories that disturb you and bought you to EMDR Therapy, into ‘Themes’.